Field marshal: Sweden

-Turkey

-In the Turkish Armed Forces, the corresponding rank is mareşal.
-Its origins can be traced to the Ottoman Empire and to the military of Persia, where it was called "müşir" and bestowed upon senior commanders upon order of the ruling sultan.
-The rank of mareşal can only be bestowed by the National Assembly, and only given to a general who leads an army, navy or air force successfully in three battles or at various front lines at the same time, gaining a victory over the enemy.
-Only two persons have been bestowed the rank: Kemal Atatürk, the founder of modern Turkey, and his Chief of Staff Fevzi Çakmak, both for their successes in the Turkish War of Independence.

 Uganda

 Field Marshal Idi Amin was the military dictator and third president of Uganda from 1971 to 1979.
 Amin joined the British colonial regiment, the King's African Rifles in 1946, serving in Somalia and Kenya.
 Eventually, Amin held the rank of major general in the post-colonial Ugandan Army and became its commander before seizing power in the military coup of January 1971, deposing Milton Obote.
 He later promoted himself to field marshal while he was the head of state.

 United Kingdom

 Arthur Wellesley, 1st Duke of Wellington, was promoted to the rank of a field marshal (of multiple armies) in 1813.
 Nine of his field marshal batons are on display in Apsley House (see Batons of Arthur Wellesley, 1st Duke of Wellington).

 United States

 No branch of the United States Armed Forces has ever used the rank of field marshal.
 On 14 December 1944, Congress created the rank of "general of the army", a five-star rank equivalent to that of field marshal in other countries.
 Two days later, George Marshall was promoted to this rank, becoming the first five-star general in American history.
 It has been suggested that the denomination of "Marshal" for a five-star officer was not adopted because, otherwise, George Marshall would be addressed as "Marshal Marshall", which was considered undignified.
 Thus, Douglas MacArthur is the only US officer ever to have received the rank of Marshal, which was given to him by the government of the Philippines.